 There’s nothing quite like discovering a city through the eyes of those who know it best: its residents.
 Discovering a city this way, you’re likely to learn about the best the city has to offer, including places which may never find their way into guidebooks.
 For instance, you might discover a particular spot on an out-of-the-way hillside road with an enchanting view of the city nearby, or you could discover a place like the one I mentioned in my Kunduchi Beach Hotel post, which at low tide seems to be the point where the earth meets the ocean meets the … Continue reading

 I’ll just come right out and say it: I am not one of those women who loves shopping.
 Yes, I like having new duds, but the process of shopping for them is often more tedious than I’d like.
 First, there’s the matter of finding a store which stocks apparel that I care for.
 Then, there’s the whole issue of finding the right size which–when you have a Western Ugandan figure like mine with a bottom half that’s a different size from your top half–can prove to be a real feat.
 Then, there’s trying things on.
-With most stores in East … Continue reading
+READ ALSO: Community Shopping Guide: … Continue reading

 Happy Friday!
 I hope your work week ended well and that you are all set to have a rocking weekend!
 Now that we’ve had that break I promised, it’s time to get back to our series.
 This week, I’d like to know more about buying groceries in your city.